Education - Special Education

 8. Hearing impairment – The term “hearing impairment” refers to a hearing loss not covered by the definition of deafness.
-This type of loss can change or fluctuate over time.
-Remember that being hard of hearing is not the same thing as having auditory processing disorder.
+This loss can change or fluctuate over time.
+Remember that being hard of hearing is different than having auditory processing disorder.

 9. Deaf-blindness – Children with a diagnosis of deaf-blindness have both hearing and visual impairments.
 Their communication and other needs are so great that programs for the deaf or blind can’t meet them.

 10. Orthopedic impairment – Any impairment to a child’s body, no matter what the cause, is considered an orthopedic impairment.